DukeOfHounds/hello-world/README.md

 # hello-world
-1st use of GitHub with a time honored tradition.
+This is my 1st use of GitHub!
+I shall begin with a time honored tradition.

-Hello World
+Hello World!!!!

 This is my first practice at using the git hub repositories.

-practicing pull requests until i understand what they do.
+I will be practicing pull requests until I understand what they do.